Twin-width I: tractable FO model checking: Classes with bounded twin-width

 Note that all the vertices of $\bigcup_{i \in [g(t)/2]}A_i$ are consecutive in the discovery order and appear before the consecutive vertices $\bigcup_{i \in [g(t)/2]}B_i$.
 Another important fact is that there is at least one edge between every pair $(A_i,B_j)$ (by definition of a mixed minor, or even grid minor).
 Thus let $a_{i,j} \in A_i$ be an arbitrary vertex with at least one neighbor $b_{i,j}$ in $B_j$.
 At this point, if we could contract each $A_i$ and $B_j$, we would be immediately done.
 This is possible if all these sets induce a connected subgraph.
 We will see that this is essentially the case for the sets of $\{A_i\}_{i \in [g(t)/2]}$, but not necessarily for the $\{B_j\}_{j \in [g(t)/2]}$.

-\subparagraph*{The $\mathbf{\{A_i\}_i}$ essentially induce disjoint paths along the same branch.} Let $A'_i$ be the vertex-set of the minimal subtree of $\mathcal T$ containing $\bigcup_{j \in [g(t)/2]} \{a_{i,j}\}$.
+\textbf{The $\mathbf{\{A_i\}_i}$ essentially induce disjoint paths along the same branch.} Let $A'_i$ be the vertex set of the minimal subtree of $\mathcal T$ containing $\bigcup_{j \in [g(t)/2]} \{a_{i,j}\}$.
 The following lemma only uses the definition of a DFS, and not our specific tie-breaking rules.

 \begin{lemma} All the vertices $a_{i,j}$, for $i,j \in [g(t)/2]$, lie on a single branch of the DFS tree with, in the discovery order, first $\bigcup_{j \in [g(t)/2]} \{a_{1,j}\}$, then $\bigcup_{j \in [g(t)/2]} \{a_{2,j}\}$, and so on, up to $\bigcup_{j \in [g(t)/2]} \{a_{g(t)/2,j}\}$.
 In particular, the sets $A'_i$ induce pairwise-disjoint paths in $\mathcal T$ along the same branch. \end{lemma} \begin{proof} Assume for the sake of contradiction that $a_{i,j}$ and $a_{i',j'}$, with $a_{i,j} \prec a_{i',j'}$, are not in an ancestor-descendant relationship in $\mathcal T$.
 Let $w$ be the least common ancestor of $a_{i,j}$ and $a_{i',j'}$, and $\mathcal T_w$ the current DFS tree the moment $w$ is discovered.
 Hence $w \prec a_{i,j}$.
 We claim that $b_{i,j}$ would be discovered before $a_{i',j'}$, a contradiction.
 Indeed when $a_{i,j}$ is discovered, it becomes the active vertex (due, for instance, to the mere existence of $b_{i,j}$).
 By design of a DFS, $a_{i,j}$ is not in the same connected component of $G - \mathcal T_w$ as $a_{i',j'}$, but its neighbor $b_{i,j}$ obviously is.
 So this connected component, and in particular $b_{i,j}$, is fully discovered before $a_{i',j'}$.
 This proves that the sets $A'_i$ induce paths in $\mathcal T$ along the same branch.